MRCIEU/igd-hpc-pipeline/README.md

 This pipeline has the following steps:

 1. (Optional) Flip to forward strand and map rs IDs to chromosome and position
-2. Upload meta data about each GWAS to the Neo4j database (TODO)
+2. Genearte meta data about each GWAS (eventually this will pass to the Neo4j database)
-3. Organise the files into directory structures based on their (TODO)
+3. Organise the files into directory structures based on their
 4. Create harmonised vcf files
 5. Add dbsnp IDs, normalise, and 1000 genomes allele frequencies
 6. Perform clumping